-This exercise will help you identify what thoughts, feelings, and behaviors correspond to the "ideal" self characteristics you listed on your "mirror" worksheet so that you can formulate a plan for how you are going to strengthen these characteristics in your daily life.
+Let's continue by starting our weekly game.
+This game will help you identify what thoughts, feelings, and behaviors correspond to the "ideal" self characteristics you listed on your "mirror" worksheet so that you can formulate a plan for how you are going to strengthen these characteristics in your daily life.